profullstack/smashlang/README.md

 # SmashLang

 **SmashLang** is a bold, high-performance, JavaScript-inspired general-purpose programming language that compiles to native binaries.
-With strong syntax, a modern standard library, PCRE regex support, REPL, and built-in modules, SmashLang is made for developers who want the power of C/Rust but the clarity of JavaScript — without the bloat.
+With strong syntax, a modern standard library, self-contained regex support, REPL, and built-in modules, SmashLang is made for developers who want the power of C/Rust but the clarity of JavaScript — without the bloat.

 ---